MichalMarsalek/nim-algebra/README.md

 ```

 Notes:
-Finite fields of small characteristic and extension degree are instantiated using a built int database of Conway polynomials.
+Finite fields of small characteristic and extension degree are instantiated using a built in database of Conway polynomials.
 For all fields instantiated using `GF()`, the ring generator is also a generator of the multiplicative group (property of Conway polynomials).
 If you need to work with larger fields or with custom irreducible modulus, you can instantiate them manually using a general FactorRing.
-Binary fields of size <= 2^64 have a special opzimized implementation.
+Binary fields of size <= 2^64 have a special optimized implementation.

 ## Polynomial rings
 Types:
 * [x] `PR(R,x)` - polynomial ring in variable `x` over the base ring `R`
-* [ ] `PR(R,x,y,z)` - multivariate polynomials over the base ring `R`
+* [x] `PR(R,x,y,z)` - multivariate polynomials over the base ring `R`

 Functions:
 * [x] Usual arithmetic operations